We use

 lot of research into astrophotography on the web and hope to pass on

 what I have learned so far.
+In 2007

 I upgraded my equipment adding a Mead DSI color CCD camera and